kenperkins/rackspace/README.md

 # Rackspace

-The official node.js package for Rackspace.
+The working repository for the node.js package for Rackspace.